MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 1. To link several work items to the same work item(s), multi-select them by using **Ctrl-click** for consecutive rows, or **Shift-click** for non-consecutive rows.

-For more information on linking work items, see [Link user stories, issues, bugs, and other work items](../add-link.md).

 <a id="find-items"> </a>

 ### Find work items to link to

 From the Add link dialog you can open a secondary dialog to help you choose one or more work items to link to.
-If you are going to find and list work items to link to by using a saved query, first [define the query](../queries/using-queries.md) that you want to use.
+If you are going to find and list work items to link to by using a saved query, first [define the query](../../queries/using-queries.md) that you want to use.

 1. From the Add link dialog, choose the **Browse** button (Visual Studio) to open the following dialog.